hyiltiz/pashrap_en/index.md

 <img align="central" src="/media/image/homepage.png" height="90%" width="90%">

 I am a doctoral candidate at University of Michigan School of Public Health.
 I work with Prof. John Meeker.
-Here is the link for our [lab](https://sites.google.com/a/umich.edu/meekerlab/home).
+Our group have been involved in projects that span a range of topics in environmental and occupational health, here is the link for our [lab](https://sites.google.com/a/umich.edu/meekerlab/home).